 You can call the GetTypeFromProgID method for late-bound access to COM objects whose programmatic identifier (ProgID) you know.

-Instantiating a COM object from its CLSID is a two-step process:
+Instantiating an unmanaged COM object from its CLSID is a two-step process:

 Call the Activator.CreateInstance(Type) method to instantiate the COM object.

 This method is intended for use when working with COM objects, not with .NET Framework objects.
+All managed objects, including those that are visible to COM (that is, their ComVisibleAttribute attribute is true) have a GUID that is returned by the GUID property.
 Although the method returns a Type object that corresponds to the GUID for .NET Framework objects, you can't use that Type object to create a type instance by calling the Activator.CreateInstance method, as the following example shows.